qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 * Rust 1.85.1 or above
 * Slurm header & library
-  * slurm/slurm.h must be under /usr/include
+  * slurm/slurm.h must be available under /usr/include
+  * libslurm.so must be available under /usr/lib64 or /usr/lib/x86_64-linux-gnu
+* you'll also need OpenSSL (libssl-dev or openssl-devel on most Unix distributions).

 ## How to build